 Dr. Hallowell, in his article, “Adult ADHD: 50 Tips on Management” explains it this way: “Something ‘startles’ your psychological system, a change or transition, a disappointment or even a success.
 The precipitant may be quite trivial.
 This “startle” is followed by a mini-panic with a sudden loss of perspective, the world being set topsy-turvy.
 You try to deal with this panic by falling into a mode of obsessing and ruminating over one or another aspect of the situation.
 This can last for hours, days, even months.”

-First, it’s important to recognize what is normal obsessing in the context of having ADHD- the whole “getting stuck” scenario- VS a comorbid condition seen with ADHD that might be a more serious form of obsessing/ruminating, such as in OCD (Obsessive Compulsive Disorder), anxiety or depression.
+How To Stop Obsessinirst, it’s importano recognize what is normal obsessing in the context of having ADHD- the whole “getting stuck” scenario- VS a comorbid condition seen with ADHD that might be a more serious form of obsessing/ruminating, such as in OCD (Obsessive Compulsive Disorder), anxiety or depression.
 In the latter examples, it would be important to bring this to the attention of a clinician who can help you with this, either through cognitive behavioral therapy or medication, or both.
 But with every day obsessing seen in ADHD, try:

 - Setting aside time once a day, if necessary, to allow yourself to obsess.
 Really get into it with all of your energy, even writing down your worries, if you’d like.
 The important part, though, is recognizing that once your time is up, you must promise yourself to let go of these thoughts till the next go-around.